lingui/js-lingui/website/docs/tutorials/react-native.md

 ## Metro bundler support

 Lingui packages make use of the `exports` keyword in `package.json`.
-Metro bundler versions before 0.76.2 (before React Native 0.72) do not support this feature.
-You need to make sure that (1) you're running metro 0.76.2 or newer (if necessary, use yarn resolutions or npm overrides) and (2) `unstable_enablePackageExports` is enabled in your `metro.config.js` file.
+Metro bundler versions < 0.76.2 (before React Native 0.72) do not support this feature.
+There are two ways to make Metro understand the exports.
+With the first approach, make sure that (1) you're running metro 0.76.2 or newer (if necessary, use yarn resolutions or npm overrides) and (2) `unstable_enablePackageExports` is enabled in your `metro.config.js` file.
 See the [example](https://github.com/lingui/js-lingui/tree/main/examples/react-native/metro.config.js).
+Note that future versions of metro will have this option enabled by default so there will be no need to configure this.
+Alternatively, you can [configure the resolver](https://github.com/lingui/js-lingui/issues/1633#issuecomment-1532243227).

 ## Example component